 DIAL: Brilliant original blue dial.
 Date display at the 3 o’clock position works as designed.
 Original red and white “propeller” seconds hand in center spins.

-CASE: Original 38mm x 43mm case, not including the crown, is brushed stainless-steel and in spectacular condition.
+CASE: Original 38mm x 43mm case, not including the crown, is brushed stainless-steel.
 Matching original caseback, with Sicura coat-of-arms inscription.